We Serve The Bay Area And Beyond

-If you have been NTA’d and you are facing deportation from the United States, you should ask a trustworthy lawyer about “Prosecutorial Discretion.”
-Under the Obama administration, there have been guidelines that allow for immigration officials to not deport a person (not prosecute the case) in their discretion, if they are not an “enforcement priority.”
+If you have received a Notice to Appear (NTA) and you are facing deportation from the United States, you should ask a trustworthy lawyer about “prosecutorial discretion.”
+Under the Obama administration, there have been guidelines that allow for immigration officials to not deport a person (not prosecute the case) at their discretion if they are not an “enforcement priority.”

 Answer these questions: